smartdevicelink/sdl_evolution/proposals/NNNN-localization.md

 This proposal is using an API called [createConfigurationContext()](https://developer.android.com/reference/android/content/ContextWrapper.html#createConfigurationContext(android.content.res.Configuration)) which was added at API level 17 (Android 4.2 Jelly Beans MR1).
 This method creates a new context separated from the apps configuration which allows the app to access resources of another language.

 The downside is the API level (see [Android dashboards](https://developer.android.com/about/dashboards/index.html)).
-As it is expected this number to become lower overtime and as it already reached a low number it is proposed to just use the phone language instead.
+As it is expected that this number will become lower over time, and as it has already reached a low number, it is proposed to just use the phone language instead.

 ```java
 this.context = context.getApplicationContext(); // just use the original context